JVMartin/angel-core/README.md

 Issue a `composer update` to install the package.

-After the dependency has been loaded, add the following to your Service Providers in `app/config/app.php`:
+After the package has been installed, open `app/config/app.php` and add the following to your `providers` array:
 ```php
 'Angel\Core\CoreServiceProvider'
 ```

-Delete all the default routes and all the filters except for the `csrf` filter.
+Delete all the default routes in `app/routes.php` and all the filters except for the `csrf` filter in `app/filters.php`.

+Set up your database so that we can run the migrations.

 Finally, issue the following commands:
 ```bash